Eliasdb/eDB/README.md

 ## Project Overview

-This project builds a platform for showcasing a range of applications within a central platform application.
+This is a platform for showcasing a range of applications.

 ---